-iOS: Understanding Notifications
+iOS: Understanding notifications

+Notifications provide alerts and related information for iOS apps.
+You can view notifications in the Notification Center.
 This article provides an overview of notifications and some simple troubleshooting steps.

 iOS apps can provide three types of notifications:

-- Sounds: Plays an audible alert
+- Sounds: An audible alert plays.

 If you're not receiving notifications for a specific app, try these steps:

 - Verify that the app supports notifications.

-- If the app requires entering or logging in to an account, you will need to do this before receiving notifications.
+- After installing an app or restoring a backup to a different iOS device, open the app to begin receiving notifications.
+If the app requires entering or logging in to an account, you will need to do this before receiving notifications.

-If notifications do not appear only in the Notification Center, verify that the Notification Center setting for the app is enabled.
+- Check Settings > Notification Center to ensure that the app is configured for notifications.
+If notifications do not appear in the Notification Center, verify that the Notification Center setting for the app is enabled.